William Davidson Professor,

 Here is my vita in PDF format.

-the Economics for Entrepreneurs course
+the Business Economics for the Entrepreneur course

-in the new Master of Entrepreneurship program.
+in the Master of Entrepreneurship program.